How to Make Buttermilk (6 Substitutes for Buttermilk)

 White Vinegar Buttermilk Substitute

-Alternatively, if you don’t have fresh milk, you can combine 1/3 cup powdered milk + 1 cup water.
-Then, add 1 tablespoon white vinegar.
+Katie’s Tip: If using powdered milk, mix 1/3 cup powdered milk with 1 cup water, then add 1 tablespoon vinegar.
 Let sit for 10 minutes before using.

 Buttermilk Powder Buttermilk Substitute